matheusccouto/network-stability/README.md

 ### Installing

-Use the package manager pip to install foobar.
+Use the package manager pip to install the package.
 ```bash
 pip install network_stability
 ```